SatelliteQE/robottelo/docs/index.rst

   in the configuration file with your Sauce OnDemand credentials.
 * If the machine where Satellite 6 is installed is on a VPN or behind a firewall make sure to have SauceConnect running.
-* Optional: install ``sauceclient`` python package if you want robottelo to report test success or failure back to SauceLabs.

 Miscellany
 ==========